4 Popular ERP Implementation Strategies: Finding the Best Approach

 - Short high-stress time – All the stress, in theory, should be around the same time, and then you can settle into the new normal quickly.

-- Immediate ROI – The benefits of an ERP system, like higher productivity, intelligent data insights, and lower operating costs, will be noticeable very quickly.
+- Immediate ROI – The benefits of an ERP system, such as higher productivity, deeper data insights, and lower operating costs, will be noticeable very quickly.

 Big Bang Deployment Cons: